leondavi/cppSANN/README.md

 # cppSANN

 This library is a simple implementation of artificial neural network.
-It doesn't use logger or complex things in order to achieve an easy integration with other cpp programs.
+It is designed as a light library in order to make the integration of it easier.
 It is based on [Eigen library](https://eigen.tuxfamily.org/dox/).
-Implementations Include comments and explanation for an easier learning.
+The components of the neural network accompained with comments and explanation to mitigate the learning curve.
+Expanding this library should be also simple.

 ### Requiremnts: